-Based on the available scientific evidence and current clinical experience, the SPR Collaboration recommends that physicians and authorities consider the following Covid-19 treatment protocol for the early treatment of people at high risk or high exposure (see references below).
+Based on the available scientific evidence and current clinical experience, the SPR Collaboration recommends that physicians and authorities consider the following covid treatment protocol for the prophylactic and early treatment of people at high risk or high exposure.

 Note: Patients are asked to consult a doctor.

 Goal: Supporting immune system, reducing viral load if infected.

 - Zinc (75mg to 100mg per day)

 - Quercetin (500mg per day)